What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 What council hopes to gain from being a member of the Cities Power Partnership

-The City values collaboration with other local governments to share knowledge, expertise, deliver joint projects and harness the experience of officers and Councillors across Australia in leading climate action.
+The City values collaboration with other local governments to share knowledge and expertise, deliver joint projects and harness the experience of officers and Councillors across Australia in leading climate action.
 The City’s community is feeling the impacts of climate change and the City will participate in events, webinars, online platforms and networking opportunities to share information and learn from other local governments.